The mass of men in modern society are in the throes of a deep existential crisis.

 Instead of being born into an inescapable destiny that you must pursue whether it’s aligned with your core values or not, you have the ability to choose your purpose.

-To break free from an existential crisis you must exercise this freedom and create meaning for yourself.
+To break free from an existential breakdown you must exercise this freedom and create meaning for yourself.
 And to allow that purpose to evolve as you evolve as a man.
 Do not wait for others to tell you how to live your life, choose the life you want to live and pursue it with conviction.

 If you are living in existential angst and depression, chances are good that you lack meaningful and purposeful work in your life.
+And finding it is the first step in getting over an existential crisis.

 When I was younger, my purpose was simple.
 Quit my soul sucking office job that was draining my soul and find a way to pay the bills doing something on my own.